 My pedagogical philosophy rests on the belief that deeper learning can only occur when it is meaningful to the learner.
 This is a deceptively simple phrase, and is in practice a web of complex processes.
 Meaning, by definition, is personal.
 Meaning involves not only relevance to the learner, but also accessibility and interest based on the right level of challenge at the right time.
 It naturally encompasses purpose and joy.
 Learning takes place in solitary or social settings, and I believe that the role of a school community is to activate and nurture learning through the cultivation of curiosity, empowerment, and relationships.

-I take a constructivist approach to learning, one that sees learning as the result of one’s interactions with the world and the opportunities to apply new competencies and knowledge to different contexts.
+I take a constructionist approach to learning, one that, in the words of Seymour Papert, believes that the best way to learn is to build something tangible—outside of your head—that is personally meaningful” (Papert, 1990).
+Learning is the result of one’s interactions with the world and the opportunities to apply new competencies and knowledge to different contexts.
 Learners learn best when they operate independently, guided through sets of challenging and enriching experiences by a more seasoned individual (the teacher, who is just a more experienced learner).
 Such contexts provide learners with the opportunity to acquire learning and apply it at the (roughly) the same time, cementing understanding and making it transferrable to other contexts, which is evidence of learning.
 This is the apprenticeship model of learning.

 Learning is best activated by a guide when learners engage in projects and explore questions that affect their lives.
 Schools should not just prepare students for the future, they should prepare them for the students’ present in order for there to be meaning.
 Open-ended questions, creative possibilities, public performances of outcomes… these are some of the ingredients for creating worthwhile learning experiences.
 It also speaks to what David Perkins describes as “junior versions of the whole game.”
 By engaging in authentic projects and activities that are pitched at the appropriate level of challenge, students develop and apply their core skills, work on their soft competencies, and discover and hone their interests, which is the fuel to even more sophisticated levels of learning.